“The imagination has both shaped and been shaped by the spaces it passes through on two feet.” – Rebecca Solnit

 From Mountain to Water/June 7, 2014

 We started our walk at 8AM.
-Our plan was to walk from our house in Mt.
+Our plan was to walk from the house in Mt.
 Washington to the waterside at Fells Point, a distance of about eight miles.
 This is a trip we would usually make by car or light rail.
 We wanted to take the time to walk the distance between the neighborhoods in order to experience the city directly and intimately.
 We hoped to see the city with new eyes and to discover unfamiliar paths and places.

 A FEW OF THE THINGS WE DISCOVERED